cliffano/terraform-aws-kon-tiki/README.md

 It also provides the following optional AWS resources:

-* Viewer Request Lambda - for processing request after it's received from viewer
+* Viewer Request Lambda - Lambda@Edge function for processing request after it's received from viewer (before it hits the CDN), e.g. for adding HTTP basic authentication
-* Origin Request Lambda - for processing request before it's forwarded to origin
+* Origin Request Lambda - Lambda@Edge function for processing request before it's forwarded to origin (before it hits the S3 bucket), e.g. for serving `index.html` as default page for every path
-* Extras S3 Bucket - for storing any additional asset that requires pre-processing before being stored in Site S3 Bucket
+* Extras S3 Bucket - for storing any additional assets that requires pre-processing before being stored in Site S3 Bucket

 Architecture
 ------------